CVE-2025-34171

 02 // Vulnerability Mechanism

-Step 1: Reconnaissance: The attacker identifies a vulnerable CasaOS instance (version <= 0.4.15) accessible from the network.
+Step 1: Reconnaissance: The attacker identifies a CasaOS instance running a vulnerable version (<= 0.4.15).

 03 // Deep Technical Analysis